 Transform your recordings and enhance videos with the Screencast-O-Matic Video Editor.
 Whether you are creating tutorials, video lessons, or capturing a video message, you can enhance any video with our easy editing software.

-We’ve put together the ‘Screencast-O-Matic Video Editor Cheat Sheet’ to help users understand all the editing tools and features to enhance their video experience.
+Here’s the ‘Screencast-O-Matic Video Editor Cheat Sheet’ and a how-to guide to help you understand all of our editing tools and features.

-The toolset is located above your video editing timeline.
+We also have timeline editing tools that allow you to edit a section of the video.
+The tools menu is located above your video editing timeline.
 The editing process is simple and intuitive.
 It’s the same process for almost every tool you use.

 - Head to the location on your timeline where you want the tool to appear.

 - Click on ‘Tools’ in the menu bar.

 - Choose the tool you would like to use.

 - When directed, drag the timeline bar to its desired length.
 Note: You won’t have to do this for every tool.

 - Click ‘Ok’ when you are ready to commit the edit.